 Are you including Caoling Historic Trail to your itinerary?

-Caoling Historic Trail is one of the best hikes I ever did.
-It is an easy day trip from anywhere in Yilan County.
+Caoling Historic Trail has to be one of the best hikes in Taiwan!
+Plus, It is an easy day trip from anywhere in Yilan County.

 Even if you are not visiting Yilan County during your trip to Taiwan, you can still hike the Caoling trail by taking a day trip from Taipei.
 The reward of seeing sweeping mountain views and the ocean is all worth a couple of hours of hiking.

 I hope you enjoyed my post and find it useful while planning your solo trip to Taiwan.
 If you have any questions, please leave a comment below.